Nuka-Rishitha/2022Spring_Finals/README.md

 This hypothesis is an expansion of hypothesis 1 and dives further into proving whether trade deficit in ALL countries impacts it's GDP.

+<img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.1.PNG" height = "500" width="800"/>

 Conclusion: We performed EDA on the dataset to clean it and found out that 2 countries, India and the United States have been in trade deficit for almost all the years.
-As shown below, in India’s case we can see that there was an increase in the net trade from 2019-2020 whereas for the United states, there were many fluctuations.
+As shown alove, in India’s case we can see that there was an increase in the net trade from 2019-2020 whereas for the United states, there were many fluctuations.

-<img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.1.PNG" height = "500" width="800"/>

-It is clear by looking at the line graphs below,that even though there was an increase in India’s net trade from 2019-2020, there was a significant dip in it’s GDP.
-The United States also had fluctuations in the net trade but we see a steady increase in its GDP.
-Hence, we can say that there is no direct relation with a countries’ net trade and GDP.
-Hence, we reject the hypothesis.

 <div class="container">
 <img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.2.PNG" height = "300" width="400"/>
 <img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.3.PNG" height = "300" width="400"/>
 </div>

+It is clear by looking at the line graphs above,that even though there was an increase in India’s net trade from 2019-2020, there was a significant dip in it’s GDP.
+The United States also had fluctuations in the net trade but we see a steady increase in its GDP.
+Hence, we can say that there is no direct relation with a countries’ net trade and GDP.
+Hence, we reject the hypothesis.